tretre91/MyGL/docs/usage.rst

 ..
-Usage indications for linking and using the library
+Usage indications for compiling, linking and using the library

 Usage
 =====